patrick-S-DS/Shark-Attack/README.md

 # Project objective
- Limpeza e análise do banco de dados Shark Attack database (from the Global Shark Attack File's)
+ Treinamento do bootcamp de limpeza e análise do banco de dados Shark Attack database (from the Global Shark Attack File's)

 # Methods